Installing PubSub+ Cloud in AWS Outposts

 • Two for worker nodes.

 • The plus one accounts for the IP required by the extra worker node used during upgrades.
-Only one additional node is required regardless of how many SA event broker service you deploy.
+Only one additional node is required regardless of how many SAevent broker service you deploy.

 Using the Custom MetalLB Load Balancer

-If you choose to use a load balancer to connect to the event broker services you deploy to your EKS cluster in AWS Ouptost, you must use the custom MetalLB load balancer provided by Solace to do so.
+If you choose to use a load balancer to connect to the event broker services you deploy to your EKS cluster in AWS Outpost, you must use the custom MetalLB load balancer provided by Solace to do so.
 Deploying the MetalLB load balancer must be done before you deploy the Mission Control Agent.
 You must also update the clusters kube-proxy-config, in the kube-system namespace, which you can do after creating the cluster.

 1. To update the kube-proxy-config, perform a PATCH to the kube-proxy-config in the kube-system namespace with the following payload: